ShyamLad/Flex12/README.md

 ## What is this?

 THIS IS A TOOL FOR TWEAK DEVELOPERS!!
 This is an implementation of FLEX for iOS 12 RootlessJB.
-The tweak [[FLEXing]] by NSExceptional (https://github.com/NSExceptional/FLEXing) is awesome, but unfortunately Activator has not been updated for iOS 12 RootlessJB.
+The tweak [[FLEXing]] by NSExceptional (https://github.com/NSExceptional/FLEXing) is awesome, ~~but unfortunately Activator has not been updated for iOS 12 RootlessJB~~ **I have come to learn there is a branch of FLEXing that does use activator**.
 This is a very simple implementation that allows you to toggle FLEX from the home screen or lockscreen by force-touching the status bar.
 You can also use this while the phone is locked (toggle this option in the settings).

 ## How does this work?